alam7989/My-Watchbox-1/README.md

 ### 2. Screen Archetypes

 - [ ] List Feed
-* user can scroll through the list of previously-created movie/show entries
+* user can scroll through the list of previously-created movie/show entry previews
 * movie/show entries are saved even when exitting and re-opening the app
+* user can click an entry to view all of the entry details
+- [ ] Entry Details
+* view all of the entry details
-- [ ] Create
+- [ ] New Entry
 * user can create a new movie/show entry
 - [ ] Where-to-watch Search
 * user can search for a movie/show and see where it is being shown nearby